White House drafts emergency order Trump could issue over wall funds: CNN

 The report comes as a bipartisan group of lawmakers introduced an amendment in the Senate that would temporarily open the U.S. government, which has been partially shut for a record 34 days over Trump’s demand for wall funding.

+If an emergency is declared, the U.S. Army Corps of Engineers would construct the wall, CNN reported.

+The documents say that environmental reviews could be skipped and that DHS could use waivers to bypass contracting laws, which could help speed construction.

-Reporting by Tim Ahmann; Editing by David Alexander
+Reporting by Tim Ahmann and Steve Holland; Editing by David Alexander and James Dalgleish